EDGE-0304/Web_Content/content/posts/Fan-building.md

 ---
 title: "Fan Building"
 date: 2023-06-13
-thumbnailImagePosition: left
-thumbnailImage: images/Fan-building-1.jpg
+author: Nick
-coverImage: images/Fan-building-1.jpg
+image: images/Fan-building-1.jpg

+tags:
+- tag 1

 categories:
-- designs
-- building
-tags:
-- image gallery
+- category 1

+weight: 6

 ---

 The purpose of the "fan" structure is to provide a large opening in order to achieve the